rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 * [Bloom.Host](https://www.bloom.host/) (Get Geyser as a plugin.
 Can use 25565 port for Bedrock, or you can make a ticket to open a 19132 port.)
 * [Dashflo.net](https://dashflo.net/) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port, or buy a dedicated IP address to support different port.)
 * [Craft-Hosting](https://craft-hosting.ru/) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port; note that this provider appears to only provide service in Russia.)
+* [Consulhosting](https://consulhosting.nl/) (Get Geyser as a plugin.
+Use the same port as your Java server for the Bedrock port in your config and connect with that port.)
 * [DedicatedMC](https://dedicatedmc.io/) (Get Geyser as a plugin.
 Need to ask to open the default bedrock port.)
 * [ExtraVM](https://extravm.com/) (Not a dedicated Minecraft provider.)
 * [Easly](https://easlyhost.com) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port.)